 The Balance Sheet also reflects the Council's participation in the Local Government Pension Scheme (administered by Merseyside Pension Fund).
-At the end of 2018/19 the Council's share of the overall Fund liability (excluding Teachers) was $\pounds 361m$ - compared with $\pounds 315m$ the previous year.
-The main reasons for such a large increase are a reduction of 0.2% in the discount rate assumption and an increase of 0.1% in the inflation assumption.
+At the end of 2019/20 the Council's share of the overall Fund liability (excluding Teachers) was £325m - compared with £361m the previous year.
+The main reasons for the decrease are a fall of 0.1% in the inflation assumption and a decrease in life expectancy assumptions.

-While the Accounts show the pension liability position at 31 March 2019, in reality the actual pension payments will not be made until many years into the future.
+While the Accounts show the pension liability position at 31 March 2020, in reality the actual pension payments will not be made until many years into the future.
 Therefore in the short term the Council's share of the overall Fund liability has a significant negative impact on the net worth of the Council.
 This will however be recovered, as the Council pays contributions into the Pension Fund at a rate which is calculated by the Fund's actuary to ensure that the position is balanced in the longer term based upon forecast movements in investment values and changes in actuarial assumptions.

-7. MAJOR INFLUENCES ON THE 2018/19 ACCOUNTS
+7. MAJOR INFLUENCES ON THE 2019/20 ACCOUNTS